percona/k8spxc-docs/docs/operator.md

 ### `pxc.size`

-The size of the Percona XtraDB cluster must be 3 or 5 for [High Availability :octicons-link-external-16:](https://www.percona.com/doc/percona-xtradb-cluster/5.7/intro.html). other values are allowed if the `spec.allowUnsafeConfigurations` key is set to true.
+The size of the Percona XtraDB cluster must be 3 or 5 for [High Availability :octicons-link-external-16:](https://www.percona.com/doc/percona-xtradb-cluster/5.7/intro.html).
+Other values are allowed if the `spec.unsafeFlags.pxcSize` key is set to true.

 | Value type  | Example    |
 | ----------- | ---------- |